Deep infiltrating endometriosis.

 - Loss of body confidence and desire

 Both of you may experience feelings of guilt and sadness as well as feelings of loss associated with a lack of intimacy or closeness and affection.
-You may also feel hesitant and even tentative and may be reluctant to approach your partner for fear of causing pain but (as they say) there is a simple solution in this madness, it’s communication, so talk it out.
+You may also feel hesitant and even tentative and may be reluctant to approach your partner for fear of causing pain but (as they say) there is a simple solution to this madness, it’s communication, so talk it out.

-Women may face a difficult choice between avoiding sex or enduring painful sex in order to experience intimacy with their partner.
+Women may face a difficult choice between avoiding sex or enduring painful sex in order to experience intimacy with their partners.
 My wife talked to me about it, if you talk, you will resolve every issue.

 Our marriage is based on trust and open conversation.
 We can move mountains!
 So, before both of you get moody and begin thinking about it too much, just talk.

-When it comes to the male partners of the women who suffer from endometriosis, there is little support and information for them.
+When it comes to the male partners of women who suffer from endometriosis, there is little support and information for them.
 Partners are often marginalized, and it is unusual for them to be asked how living alongside someone with this condition impacts them.

-For men, research suggests that they need to be strong, try to remain calm and in control.
+For men, research suggests that they need to be strong, and try to remain calm and in control.
 Men always try to hide their emotions.
 I tried it too.
-It’s in our nature, our genes, our psyche.
+It’s in our nature, our genes, and our psyche.

 But I have feelings too.
 Endometriosis may cause feelings of frustration; some partners take on an assertive role in trying to advance the treatment.

-But despite all the difficulties, deep infiltrating endometriosis can make relationships stronger (as it did in our case), as partners may need to communicate and work together to address the impact it can have.
-These experiences can help them both to better understand one another, get closer.
+But despite all the difficulties, deep infiltrating endo can make relationships stronger (as it did in our case), as partners may need to communicate and work together to address the impact it can have.
+These experiences can help them both to better understand one another, and get closer.
 Providing care and support can help you both appreciate one another more.

 Dealing with the challenges and trying to find a way through the difficulties together can bring you closer and strengthen your relationships.
 We hope you will find this article helpful and use the information provided to your advantage.
 Don’t doubt what you feel.
 Your body is trying to tell you how it feels.

 But let’s look closer at the point of view of a person who supports someone with endometriosis.
-As a husband of that special someone, I experienced various emotions, and my actions shaped my wife’s battle with endometriosis.
+As the husband of that special someone, I experienced various emotions, and my actions shaped my wife’s battle with endometriosis.

 So I decided, I write a book to give you it all on the plate, everything you need to know from the supporter’s point of view.
-It will allow you, as the one who sufferer, find out what supporter feels and at the same time reveal to those loved ones who care for people with endometriosis, what to expect on the road ahead of you.
+It will allow you, as the one who sufferer, to find out what the supporter feels and at the same time reveal to those loved ones who care for people with endometriosis, what to expect on the road ahead of you.